canonical/jaas-documentation/reference/authorisation_model.md

 ```

 Currently the permission levels are analogous (with slightly different wording) to those built into Juju.
 They are included here as JAAS intends to build finer
 grained access levels in the future.
-View the `Juju permission docs <https://juju.is/docs/juju/user-permissions>`_.
+View the [Juju permission docs](https://juju.is/docs/juju/user-permissions).

 ### Application Offer